Antonio

 For, if he doesn't pay, you won't feel bad

-The speech is the play's most direct articulation of Antonio's position on Shylock, and the absence of dissimulation is striking.
-Antonio is not, in this exchange, denying the previous conduct Shylock has described; he is confirming it and committing to its continuation.
-The structural decision is one of Shakespeare's most pointed.
-Antonio is, by every measure the play offers, the most morally elevated of the Christian principals — generous to his friends, willing to risk his life for Bassanio, the figure to whom the play eventually grants the most sustained moral attention — and the speech demonstrates that his moral elevation operates within a religious-ethnic framework that does not extend to Shylock.
-The Christians' position is therefore not, by Antonio's own admission, neutral; it is openly hostile, and the hostility is the precondition for the bond.
-Hazlitt's 1817 chapter captured this exactly: "the appeal to the Jew's mercy, as if there were any common principle of right and wrong between them, is the rankest hypocrisy, or the blindest prejudice."
-Hazlitt's reading places the structural difficulty squarely on Antonio.
-The merchant who, in 4.1, will plead for his life is the same merchant who, in 1.3, refuses to acknowledge Shylock as the kind of person to whom mercy could conceivably be owed.
-The bond, when it is forfeited, is the structural mechanism by which Shylock attempts to require Antonio to acknowledge the moral arithmetic he has refused.
+What is striking is the complete absence of pretence.
+Antonio does not deny the conduct Shylock has just described; he confirms it and promises to do it again.
+The choice is one of Shakespeare's most pointed.
+Antonio is, by every measure the play offers, the most morally elevated of the Christians – generous to his friends, ready to die for Bassanio, the figure the play treats with the most moral seriousness – and yet that elevation runs inside a religious framework that simply does not extend to Shylock.
+The Christians' position is not neutral, on Antonio's own admission; it is openly hostile, and that hostility is the ground the bond grows from.
+The merchant who will plead for his life in A4S1 is the same merchant who, here, refuses to treat Shylock as the kind of person to whom mercy could even be owed.
+When the bond is forfeited, it becomes the mechanism by which Shylock tries to force the Christian community to face the moral arithmetic Antonio has refused.

 "A Tainted Wether of the Flock"

-Act 4, Scene 1 is the play's most consequential scene, and Antonio's role within it is the play's most direct piece of writing for him.
-Shylock stands with his knife; the legal manoeuvre that will save Antonio has not yet been delivered; Antonio addresses the court at what he believes is the moment of his death.
+A4S1 is the play's most important scene, and Antonio's part in it is the most direct writing he gets.
+Shylock stands with his knife, the rescue has not yet come, and Antonio speaks to the court at what he believes is the moment of his death.

 Original